outl1ne/nova-menu-builder/UPGRADING.md

 ## Migrations

-Migrations are now loaded automatically This aims to reduce the number of migration files inside the end project's folder and keep them more relevant.
+Migrations are now loaded automatically.
+This aims to reduce the number of migration files inside the end project's folder and keep them more relevant.

 The migration names are no longer dynamic and running `php artisan migrate` **will actually delete the original migration from your project source automatically**, so don't be alarmed to see a missing migration in your Git changelog.